 It can cover from a single city or urban area to multiple cities under a region.
 This “region” might have undeveloped and inhabited areas too since the area covered under it is huge.
-Thus towns, villages, uninhabited areas, forests, wastelands, rivers and other natural features also forms a part of regional plan.
+Thus towns, villages, uninhabited areas, forests, wastelands, rivers and other natural features also form a part of regional planning.
 Regional plans may cut across the various state boundaries too.
-This requires different government and municipalities to work together for mutual and overall benefit.
+This requires government and municipalities to work together for mutual and overall benefit.

 Regional planning also aims at reducing the conflicts and wastage of resources in the area by eliminating the unnecessary competition of resources within the reason.
 Proper and planned distribution of resources helps in maximum utilization of resources.
 It takes into account the economic, environmental, spatial and socioeconomic aspects of the region.
 The functional linkages are also stronger and more efficient.